Kei18/sssp/readme.md

 ```

 The first time may take time for JIT compiling.

-With jupyterlab, you can visualize the generated instance as follows:
+You can visualize the generated instance as follows:

 ```jl
 MRMP.plot_instance!(ins...)